alexandrarizea123/boardify/README.md

 | `GET`   | `/api/task-types` | Retrieves all available task types.                       |
 | `POST`  | `/api/task-types` | Adds a new task type.                                     |

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.